merge-api/merge-ats-java/docs/ActivitiesApi.md

     OffsetDateTime createdAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects created after this datetime.
     OffsetDateTime createdBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects created before this datetime.
     String cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw"; // String | The pagination cursor value.
+    String expand = "user"; // String | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces.
     Boolean includeRemoteData = true; // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
     OffsetDateTime modifiedAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified after this datetime.
     OffsetDateTime modifiedBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified before this datetime.